 Ultimate Moving Checklist — Two Months Before Moving

 Create A Moving Binder

 The best advice for starting any well-organized action is to keep track of what you have done from the beginning.
-An excellent way to do this regarding moving plans is to open a new Google Document (or some other kind of document) and constantly update all the changes related to the moving process.
+An excellent way to do this regarding moving plans is to open a new Google Document (or some other kind of document) titled ‘my moving to-do list’ and constantly update all the changes related to the moving process.
 This way, you will save a lot of time!

 Say Goodbye To Extra Stuff

-Let's be honest; we all have many things we don't really need in our houses.
+We all have many things we don't need in our houses.

 The best way to decide if you need something is to ask yourself, 'When was the last time I used this?' and consider whether you will need that item in the next few years.
 If the answer to both questions is 'NO' - that's it; get rid of those items!

-Moving to a new apartment or house, mainly if it is located in a different country, is the perfect moment for new beginnings.
-Things that you haven't used for years and that you don't believe you will ever use again, leave behind!
+Moving to a new apartment or house, mainly in a different country, is the perfect chance for new beginnings.
+Things you haven't used for years and believe you will ever use again, leave behind!

 Get An Estimate From A Moving Company

-About two months in advance is an excellent time to find and schedule a moving company.
-Their assessment of various aspects of your move, such as expected costs and the vehicle size you will need, will surely ease your stressful period.
+About two months in advance is an excellent time to find moving services and schedule a moving company.
+Their assessment of various aspects of your move, such as expected costs and the vehicle size you will need, will ease your stressful period and mark notable progress on your moving checklist.
 You can find and schedule a moving company online.